 The Department of Energy (DOE) has the vast responsibility of advancing the national, economic, and energy security of the United States, as well as promoting scientific and technological innovation and protecting the environment.
 As part of these responsibilities, the DOE also must comply with Section 106 of the National Historic Preservation Act (NHPA) and other cultural resource laws and regulations.

-New South Associates has extensive experience providing cultural resource services to the DOE and understands how to apply federal regulations to Cold war-era resources.
-We understand how to apply federal regulations to Cold War-era resources.
+New South Associates has extensive experience providing cultural resource services to the DOE and understands how to apply federal regulations to Cold War-era resources.
 Some of the most comprehensive work that New South Associates has conducted has been at the Savannah River Site (SRS).
 This work results from of the DOE’s long-standing and on-going project at SRS where the primary mission over the past 40 years has focused on the production of nuclear materials for national defense.
-However since 1988, most of the Sites’ nuclear production reactors have been decommissioned.
+However, since 1988, most of the sites’ nuclear production reactors have been decommissioned.
 They have since changed from nuclear production to environmental restoration and waste management activities.
 As part of the new direction, the DOE has contracted New South Associates to record and document the history of the SRS.
 The following list provides a summary of the work completed to dat at SRS.

 • Recordation of more than 800 buildings for architectural inventories of Cold War-era buildings;